 Article 43: Conformity Assessment

-• Annex III point 1 (biometric identification and categorisation, including remote biometric identification): Providers must use the procedure in Annex VII involving a notified body, unless they have applied harmonised standards.
-For law enforcement, immigration, and asylum biometric applications, the relevant national market surveillance authority acts as notified body.
+- Annex III point 1 (biometric identification and categorization): Providers must use the procedure in Annex VII involving a notified body, unless they have applied harmonized standards.
+For law enforcement biometric applications, the relevant national market surveillance authority acts as notified body.

-• Annex I product-safety systems: Providers follow the conformity assessment procedure specified in the relevant sector legislation, with AI Act requirements integrated into that process.
+- Annex I product-safety systems: Providers follow the conformity assessment procedure specified in the relevant sector legislation, with AI Act requirements integrated.
 These typically involve notified bodies.

 For the vast majority of Annex III high-risk AI systems — the employment, education, credit, healthcare triage, and essential services use cases that most PMs encounter — conformity assessment is a self-administered process.
-It is work-intensive because it requires demonstrating compliance with Articles 9–15, but it does not require engaging a third-party notified body and does not depend on the availability of approved notified bodies for scheduling purposes.
+It is work-intensive because it requires demonstrating compliance with Articles 9–15, but it does not require engaging a third-party notified body.

 Article 49: EU Database Registration

 Before placing a high-risk Annex III system on the market, providers must register it in the EU database maintained by the Commission.
-The registration must include: the provider’s identity and contact details; the AI system’s name, type, and intended purpose; the member states in which the system is placed on the market or put into service; and a copy of the EU Declaration of Conformity.
+The registration must include: the provider’s identity and contact details; the AI system’s name, type, and intended purpose; the member states in which the system is placed on the market; and a copy of the EU Declaration of Conformity.
 Public authority deployers must also register use of third-party high-risk AI systems, including a summary of their Fundamental Rights Impact Assessment findings.

 Article 72: Post-Market Monitoring

 Compliance does not end at deployment.
 Providers must establish a post-market monitoring system that actively and systematically collects, documents, and analyses relevant data on system performance throughout the system’s lifetime.
-The monitoring plan forms part of the technical documentation.
-Article 73 requires reporting of serious incidents — incidents resulting in death, serious harm to persons, significant disruption to critical infrastructure, or violations of fundamental rights — to market surveillance authorities within 15 days (or immediately for death or widespread serious incidents).
+Article 73 requires reporting of serious incidents — resulting in death, serious harm to persons, significant disruption to critical infrastructure, or violations of fundamental rights — to market surveillance authorities within 15 days (or immediately for death or widespread serious incidents).

 Transitional Provisions: Systems Already in Service